brainmaniac/focus/README.md

 ## What will happen?

 As for now Calendar, alla finder windows, Slack and the mail client will go down for the set time.

+## Feel free to add stuff!!
+PRs are more than welcome